Saving For a House? Here are 9 Investments To Save For A House and Help Your Money Grow

 High-yield savings accounts

-High-yield savings accounts have a comparatively higher interest rate than other savings accounts, averaging about 0.50%, as opposed to around 0.01% for a regular savings account.
+High-yield savings accounts have a comparatively higher interest rate than other savings accounts, averaging about 0.5% to 4.00%, as opposed to around 0.01% for a regular savings account.

 Most banks offer high-yield savings accounts, and they aren’t difficult to sign up for, but they often have minimum balance requirements, which means you only get that higher interest rate if you maintain a specific balance in your account.
 These accounts typically also limit the number of transactions (which could include deposits, transfers, and withdrawals) you can make each month.
 Some banks may also require a minimum initial deposit amount.

-Ryan Inman, president of Physician Wealth Services, a financial planning company for physician families, says that he often recommends high-yield savings accounts for clients who want a shorter-term investment.
+Ryan Inman, creator of Financial Residency, says he often recommends high-yield savings accounts for clients who want a shorter-term investment.

 “When talking to my clients, I’m basically looking at how fast they’ll need the money,” he says.